Penguin (character): Post-Crisis

-The Penguin resurfaces during Jean-Paul Valley's tenure as Batman and is one of the few people to deduce that Valley is not the original Caped Crusader.
-To confirm his theory, he kidnaps Sarah Essen Gordon, places her in a death trap set to go off at midnight, and turns himself in, utilizing the opportunity to mock her husband Commissioner Gordon as midnight approaches.
+The Penguin resurfaces during Jean-Paul Valley's tenure as Batman and is one of the few people to deduce that Valley is not the original Batman.
+To confirm his theory, he kidnaps Sarah Essen, places her in a death trap set to go off at midnight, and turns himself in, utilizing the opportunity to mock her husband Commissioner Gordon as midnight approaches.
 An increasingly infuriated Gordon is nearly driven to throw him off the police headquarters roof before Valley rescues Sarah moments before midnight.
 As Valley leaves, he says, "There's nothing the Penguin can throw at me that I haven't encountered before."
 The Penguin reluctantly agrees with this sentiment, accepting that he has become passé.
-Subsequently, the Penguin turns his attentions to a new modus operandi, operating behind the front of a legitimate restaurant and casino he calls "The Iceberg Lounge", which Batman sometimes uses as a source of criminal underworld information.
-Though he is arrested for criminal activities several times during the course of his "reform", he always manages to secure a release from prison thanks to his high-priced lawyers.
+Subsequently, the Penguin turns his attentions to a new modus operandi, operating behind the front of a legitimate restaurant and casino called the Iceberg Lounge.

-In the storyline "No Man's Land", Gotham City is nearly leveled by an earthquake.
-The Penguin stays behind when the U.S. government blockades the city.
+In the storyline "No Man's Land", Gotham City is devastated by an earthquake.
+Penguin stays behind when the U.S. government blockades the city.
 He becomes one of the major players in the lawless city, using his connections to profit by trading the money that nobody else in Gotham could use for goods through his contacts outside the city.
 One of these connections is discovered to be Lex Luthor and his company LexCorp.
-The Penguin's information helps Luthor to gain control of Gotham's property records, but Luthor dismisses him when the Penguin attempts to blackmail Luthor.
+Penguin's information helps Luthor to gain control of Gotham's property records, but Luthor dismisses him when the Penguin attempts to blackmail Luthor.

-The Penguin was swept up in the events of Infinite Crisis.
-In the seventh issue, he is briefly seen as part of the Battle of Metropolis, a multi-character brawl started by Alexander Luthor Jr.'s Secret Society of Super Villains which he is a member of.
+The Penguin was swept up in the events of Infinite Crisis, where he is briefly seen as part of the Battle of Metropolis, a large-scale battle started by Alexander Luthor Jr.'s Secret Society of Super Villains.
 The Penguin, along with several other villains, is bowled over at the surprise appearance of Bart Allen.